 - Worn athletic shoes: Nike Factory Store, Sevierville

 Looking for detailed information on what you can and cannot recycle?

 - Glass: Sort of.
 You can no longer recycle glass in your curbside bin, but if you bring it to one of the city or county's recycling centers it will still be recycled.
 Please see the links at the top of this page to find the nearest drop-off recycling center.

 - Lids on or off?
 On!
 The rule used to be that you had to remove the lids off of plastic bottles.
 Like all technology, however, recycling technology undergoes constant improvements, and now you are encouraged to keep the lids on.

-- Grocery Bags?
-No, unless you bring them back to the bag recycling receptacles at the grocery store.
+- Plastic Grocery Bags: No, unless you bring them back to the bag recycling receptacles at the grocery store.
 Never put these "films" (thin plastic sheeting like that used to make grocery bags, plastic wrap, etc.) into your personal or recycling center bin.